hassannaeem53/notify-microservice/README.md

 # Notification Microservice

 The Notification Service Microservice is responsible for setting up event-based email notifications for applications within an organization.
 It allows administrators to configure notifications, manage applications, events, and notification types, and send messages to users based on various events.
+The development process also includes unit and integration testing of every major module.
 This readme provides an overview of the microservice's functionality, terminology, and user stories.

 ## Terminologies
 - **Application**: A product used by the organization.